 a) Subscription fee paid to professional body whereby the membership is just to facilitate the employee's access to professional updates, knowledge and networking.

-E.g. membership subscription fee paid to Singapore Chartered Tax Professionals Limited (SCTP), The Institute of Singapore Chartered Accountants (ISCA), Singapore Medical Association (SMA), the Institute of Engineers Singapore (IES) and etc.
+E.g., membership subscription fee paid to Singapore Chartered Tax Professionals Limited (SCTP), The Institute of Singapore Chartered Accountants (ISCA), Singapore Medical Association (SMA), Singapore Academy of Law (SAL), The Institution of Engineers, Singapore (IES) and etc.

 b) Subscription, registration or application fee for the practising certificate or licence that is necessary for the employee to render employment services to the employer.

-E.g. registration fee paid to ACRA as a public accountant, the Singapore Medical Council (SMC) as a registered doctor, the Professional Engineers Board (PEB) as a professional engineer and etc.
+E.g., registration fee paid to ACRA as a public accountant, the Singapore Medical Council (SMC) as a registered doctor, the Professional Engineers Board (PEB) as a professional engineer.

 a) Taxable